DCC-EX Simple Throttle

 Providing a roster of locomotives has been configured in the connected EX-CommandStation, selecting one from the menu will allow you to control it.

 Not implemented yet If you wish to control a locomotive on the programming track instead of selecting a roster entry, holding the rotary encoder button down for more than half a second will cause the EX-CommandStation to attempt to read the DCC address.
-Providing the read was successful, the Operate loco screen will be displayed.
+Providing the read was successful, the Throttle screen will be displayed.

 While on this screen, rotating the rotary encoder will increase or decrease the locomotive speed.